autonity/docs.autonity.org/validators/register-vali/index.md

 To register a validator you need:

-- A [running instance of the Autonity Go Client](/node-operators/) running on your host machine, with [networking](/node-operators/install-aut/#network) configured to allow incoming traffic on its WebSocket port.
+- A [running instance of the Autonity Go Client](/node-operators/) running on your host machine, with [networking](/node-operators/install-aut/#network) configured to allow incoming traffic on the following ports:

+  - TCP, UDP `30303` for node p2p (DEVp2p) communication for transaction gossiping.
+  - TCP `20203` for node p2p (DEVp2p) communication for consensus gossiping.
+  - TCP `8546` for WebSocket RPC connections to the node by your oracle server.

   This will be the node to be registered as a validator.

 - A [running instance of the Autonity Oracle Server](/oracle/) running on your host machine, with a funded oracle server account.
 This will be configured to provide data price reports to your validator node's WebSocket port.
 - A configured instance of [`aut`](/account-holders/setup-aut/).
 - An [account](/account-holders//create-acct/) that has been [funded](/account-holders/fund-acct/) with auton (to pay for transaction gas costs).
 Note that this account will become the validator's [`treasury account`](/concepts/validator/#treasury-account) - the account used to manage the validator, that will also receive the validator's share of staking rewards.

 ::: {.callout-note title="Note" collapse="false"}
 See the [Validator](/concepts/validator/) section for an explanation of the validator, a description of the [validator lifecycle](/concepts/validator/#validator-lifecycle), and a description of the [post-genesis registration](/concepts/validator/#post-genesis-registration) process.

+See the [System model, Networking](/concepts/system-model/#networking) section for an explanation of node p2p (DEVp2p) communication for transaction and consensus gossiping.

 See the [Oracle](/concepts/oracle-server/) section for an explanation of the oracle server.
 :::